CkCreative/binance-spot-trading-bot/README.md

 This is a Node.js binance trading bot that takes advantage of crypto's volatile prices.

+## Caution

+⚠️ This is still alpha stuff under active development.
+Some things might not work as described yet.

 ## Theory

 The prices of crypto go up and come down very fast, creating a gap of at least 0.5% every 5 minutes or so.
 That is for the more stable ones, like BTC.
 The rest even create a gap of up to 1.5% between the highest and lowest prices every 5 minutes!
 I call that gap WIGGLE_ROOM. 😉